UnitedHealthcare CEO Brian Thompson’s murder leaves trail of unknowns

 Police have not released an official motive for the shooting - but many have speculated the killing might be connected to Thompson’s role in running one of the nation’s largest health insurance companies.

-Police described the killing as a “targeted attack”, and it was later revealed that the gunman left behind a cryptic message at the scene.
+Officials described the killing as a “targeted attack,” and it was later revealed that the gunman left behind a cryptic message at the scene.

 According to police sources, the three words “deny,” “depose” and “defend” were carved into the live rounds and shell casings found outside the Hilton Hotel.